DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The exact cause of pachydermodactyly is not fully understood.
 It has been linked to repetitive mechanical stimulation in genetically predisposed individuals.
 Hormonal factors may also have an influence as illustrated by the predominance in male individuals and symptoms appearing at the age of puberty.

-Common triggers identified have been habits such as interlacing, stretching, rubbing and cracking of the fingers, and increased mechanical irritation related to professional sporting and musical activities.
+Common triggers identified have been habits such as interlacing, stretching, rubbing and cracking of the fingers, and increased mechanical irritation related to computer use, work, professional sport, and musical activities.

 The pathophysiology is thought to be due to deposition of abnormal collagen in the dermis, especially loose strands of type III and type V collagen.